Octopus attacks described in old Australian newspapers[1]

 Main article: List of newspapers in New South Wales

-There are many newspapers published in the State of New South Wales, serving both the capital, Sydney and the regions.
+There are many newspapers published in New South Wales, serving both the capital, Sydney, and the regions.
 Some newspapers are defunct; some have been renamed; some have been amalgamated.
-The two main Sydney newspapers are The Sydney Morning Herald, which was founded in 1831 when the state was still a colony, and The Daily Telegraph.
+The two main Sydney newspapers are The Sydney Morning Herald, which was founded in 1831, and The Daily Telegraph, founded in 1879.

-Broken Hill, though a city in New South Wales, has significant historical SA connections.
+Broken Hill, though a city in New South Wales, has significant historical connections to South Australia.

 Newspapers in languages other than English